How to Choose and Integrate Travel and Expense Management Software

 How to choose and integrate a travel expense management solution

 Introducing a new solution to your tech ecosystem requires the collaboration of different departments.
 That’s why you have to prepare before embarking on a migration project.
-Here are our recommendations:
+Here are our recommendations.

 1. Define the problem(s) you want to solve

-Typically, organizations face four main problems with their T&E efforts:
+Typically, organizations face four main problems with their T&E efforts.

+Unstructured and non-transparent data.
 If you don’t use the travel data you have to plan future travels more effectively, then what’s the point?
 You should know the average sum of money an employee spends on food and transportation in different locations.
 You should track and be prepared for unexpected purchases.
 Your system needs to promptly generate relevant reports, easily compare datasets, and have a user-friendly dashboard to help travel agents access information at a glance.

+Late reimbursement.
 If your company takes a long time reimbursing employee expenses, it may majorly affect employee trust and make them avoid corporate travel altogether.
 Whether your manual expense approval takes a while, or employees themselves take a long time filling in reports, find the bottlenecks in your system and implement automation, or update your policies to ensure that both sides can easily manage expenses after the trip.

 2. Consider your technology needs